The Hoffman-Wielandt inequality for quaternion matrices and quaternion matrix polynomials: Introduction

 \end{theorem}

+An example to illustrate the importance of normality of one of the matrices in Theorem \ref{Thm-H-W type inequality} can be easily provided.

-This manuscript is organized as follows.
+This paper is organized as follows.
 Section \ref{sec-2} contains notations, preliminaries and necessary results from \cite{Zhang} and \cite{Ahmad-Ali}.
-The Hoffman-Wielandt inequality and the Hoffman-Wielandt type inequality for quaternion matrices are proved in Section \ref{sec-3.1}.
-In Section \ref{sec-3.2} the Hoffman-Wielandt and the Hoffman-Wielandt type inequalities are discussed for block companion matrices of quaternion matrix polynomials.
+The Hoffman-Wielandt inequality and its generalization for quaternion matrices are proved in Section \ref{sec-3.1}.
+In Section \ref{sec-3.2}, we discuss these for block companion matrices of quaternion matrix polynomials.
+Diagonalizability of the block companion matrix of certain quadratic (linear) quaternion matrix polynomials is brought out.
+We also prove that if $P(\lambda)$ is a quaternion matrix polynomial with unitary coefficients, then any right eigenvalue $\lambda_0$ of $P(\lambda)$ lies in the annular region $\frac{1}{2} < |\lambda_0| < 2$.